 About this release

-This release by Public Health Scotland (PHS) provides an annual and quarterly update of immunisation uptake rates for children in Scotland.
+This release by Public Health Scotland (PHS) provides a quarterly update of immunisation uptake rates for children in Scotland.
 Immunisation programmes for children aim to protect the individual child from many serious infectious diseases and prevent the spread of disease in the wider population.
+Advice on why and when to immunise in Scotland is available via NHS inform.
 Information is shown for NHS Boards and local authorities, at 12 months, 24 months, 5 years and 6 years of age.

 Main points

-Image caption Primary immunisation uptake rates by 12 months of age*, by calendar year for the period 2014 to 2023, Scotland
+Image caption Trend in primary immunisation uptake rates by 12 months of age*, by quarter

-*Children turning 12 months of age in the relevant year e.g. for 2023 this would be children born during January-December 2022
+Children turning 12 months of age in the relevant quarter e.g. for Apr-Jun 24 this would be children born during Apr-Jun 23

-• The first dose of MMR vaccine is offered between 12 and 13 months old and the second dose from 3 years 4 months old.
-In calendar year 2023;
+• The first dose of MMR vaccine is offered between 12 and 13 months old and the second dose at 3 years 4 months old.

 Background